 We have a box of 4 X 4 tumbled Travertine tiles in the garage left over from our kitchen back-splash project.
-I have been saving them because I knew I wanted to make some tile coaster gift sets.
+I've been saving them because I knew I wanted to make some tile coaster gift sets.

-I have seen tile coasters made in all different ways, but I decided to just do what seemed easiest to me.
-I already had all of the supplies on hand and I thought these would blend easily in to any decor.
+I've seen tile coasters made in all different ways, but I decided to just do what seemed easiest to me.
+I already had all of the supplies on hand and I thought these would blend easily into any decor.

-Ink up your stamp and press firmly to the tile.
-I used this French Script wooden stamp.
+2. Ink up your stamp and press firmly to the tile.
+(I used this French Script wooden stamp.)

 I did a two layer stamped image, so if you do this too, make sure the ink is dry on the first image and repeat the process.
 The StazOn ink only takes a few seconds to dry.
 I really love the clear stamps for stuff like this.
 I was able to play around until I found just the right placement.

-Add a pretty ribbon and a gift tag and you are done!
+5. Dress up the tiles with a pretty ribbon and gift tag, and you're done!

 Like this project?
 Dont forget to pin it:

 Don't miss any more posts!
 You can follow along on Feedly, Bloglovin', via blogger using the Google Friend Connect widget, your favorite feed reader, or by signing up via email.
 Just click on one of the icons below: